 Web Push Notifications allows you to include a large image in the notification.
 Images make push notifications more appealing.
 Using the right image can lead to increased CTR up to 62%.
-We did a study on the impact of using large image in push notification and have found that results vary depending on the industry.
+We did a study on the impact of using a large image in push notification and have found that results vary depending on the industry.

 Call To Action

-Once user has read the notification, what next should he do?
+Once the user has read the notification, what next should he do?
 Your Call To Action should clearly tell a user what to do next.
 Notification sent without Call To Action will lead to decreased CTR.
 You need to guide user what to do next.
 Some of the examples of clear CTA are:

 Free Trial: If you are offering a free trial, then you can use the below examples which can help you get started: